+External decorations Visually inspected.
 Conservatories / porches Visually inspected.
-There is a conservatory at the side having brick and rendered base walls, UPVC double glazed windows and French windows, a pitched polycarbonate roof and timber flooring.
-Communal areas Not applicable.
+There is a conservatory at the front having brick and roughcast base walls, UPVC double glazed windows, including French windows, and roof and with concrete tiled flooring.
+There is a rear porch/utility room having concrete tiled flooring, UPVC double glazed windows and door and a flat rubber roof.
+It has UPVC panelled walls.
+Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is no garage.
-Outbuildings comprise a small detached store of brick and corrugated asbestos construction.
+There is a detached single garage, extending to 22m2 or thereby, of concrete sectional construction with a profile metal sheet roof.
+It has the benefit of power and lighting.
+Outbuildings comprise a concrete block and timber/profile metal sheet kennels block and a solid stone and slate store.
 Outside areas and boundaries Visually inspected.
-There are garden grounds on all sides of the property, part open, part bounded by post and wire fencing and hedging.
-There are solar panels in the rear garden.
+There are garden grounds on all sides of the property bounded by post and wire fencing, hedging and stone walls.
+There is a burn running through the garden but we were informed by the vendor that there has never been an issue with flooding.
+There are some large trees in the garden which are likely to require ongoing maintenance.
 Ceilings Visually inspected from floor level.
-The ceilings are a mix of timber and plasterboard.
+The ceilings appear to be mainly of plasterboard with possibly some timber lath and plaster ceilings remaining.
+There is a timber clad ceiling in the kitchen.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mix of plaster on the hard and timber stud and plasterboard.
+The internal walls are mainly of timber stud and plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction with concrete flooring in the entrance hallway.
-The floors were partially covered and accordingly our view of the floor timbers was restricted.
-We were able to lift floorboards in the lounge and noted that there is insufficient clearance between the solum and floor joists for a full inspection.
+The floors at ground floor level are of solid concrete construction with suspended timber flooring at first floor level.
+The property was fully furnished and the floors were covered throughout and accordingly there was no view of the floor timbers/surfaces.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of timber, part timber and glazed and part UPVC double glazed.
-The kitchen has fairly modern wall and base storage units.
+The internal doors are of timber, part timber and glazed.
+A timber carpeted staircase leads from the ground floor hallway to first floor level.
+The kitchen has modern wall and base storage units with modern base storage units in the utility room.
 Chimney breasts and fireplaces Visually inspected.
-Chilling breasts and ineplaces No testing of the flues or fittings was carried out.
-The lounge has a solid fuel stove with a stone hearth.
-All other fireplaces have been blocked off with the surrounds removed and they are not vented.
-Internal decorations Visually inspected.
+No testing of the flues or fittings was carried out.
+The lounge has a solid fuel stove with a cast iron and tiled surround.
+All other fireplaces have been blocked off with surrounds removed.
+1 Internal decorations Visually inspected.
 Cellars None.